-Starfield has ben delayed into 2023, right after we'd started to feel reassured by the routine videos from Bethesda leading into the summer.
-Despite the delay to next year, we'll continue collecting information about Starfield's factions, characters, and space flight right here.
+Although Bethesda originally announced a 2022 launch, Starfield has been delayed into 2023.
+Despite the extra wait, we'll continue collecting information about Starfield's story, factions, characters, locations, systems, and spaceships right here.
 Here's everything we know so far about Bethesda's next RPG.

 What is the release date?